-In this post, I'm going to discuss Cirillo's book and his popular technique that’s helped save people time doing complicated tasks, while avoiding all the everyday distractions.
-I'll talk about time setters, what to use when practicing this technique, internal and external distractions, and how to avoid distractions whenever you can.
+In this post, I'm going to discuss Cirillo's book and its popular technique.
+The Pomodoro technique has helped save people time doing tasks while avoiding all the everyday distractions.
+I'll talk about time setters, what to use when practicing this technique.
+Also, I'll go into the differences between internal and external distractions, and how to avoid distractions whenever you can.

 Breaks are essential if you want to make the most of your productive time useful.
 Cirillo suggests five minutes because your mind needs to rest briefly.
-Our brains can’t be working on challenging tasks all the time, so it’s necessary to give it a rest before getting back right into it again.
-Use breaks to get up and stretch, drink some water, or some walking in between to clear your mind before the next time block.
-Following this technique with the breaks in between can help you stay motivated while getting more done in a shorter period.
+Use breaks to get up and stretch, or walk around to clear your mind before the next time block.
 After around four Pomodoro (roughly 100 minutes of working), Cirillo says to take a more extended break between 15-30 minutes.
 The longer breaks can be used to do things such as checking email, making a follow-up phone call to a client, or grabbing a quick bite to eat.

 It doesn't have to be a tomato-shaped timer that Cirillo demonstrates in his book.
 It can be an alarm clock, your smartphone, or a stopwatch if it's more convenient for you to use.
 As long as you can set time limits for yourself, any timer device will work.
 When I practiced this technique, I used a regular alarm clock along with an app on my Mac book called “Red Hot Timer.”
 The app is useful when I'm doing work on the computer.
 Another useful timer that I recommend is called the Hexagon Rotating Timer.
-This timer allows you to rotate to different time sets while going at your own pace (Check out my video below for a brief description of the timer).
+This timer allows you to rotate to different time sets while going at your own pace.

 This list includes tasks that you intend to get done today; in other words, the priorities you need to be put front and center before anything else.
 Once you put those tasks together, then separate them by how much time you think it'll take you to complete those tasks.
 Will it take three Pomodoro (about 75 minutes of work), or 1 Pomodoro (25-minute time block)?
 It's up to you.